 All of these supplies for less than a benjamin!

 In Denali, we received more lessons in perseverance.
-As expected, the budget tent leaked when it rained.
+As I feared, the budget tent leaked when it rained.
 We had a towel to mop up the dampness, so it was tolerable.
-The following night, we camped out in the backcountry, without realizing the backcountry unit we selected had a higher elevation than most of the units along the main road (around 4000 feet.)
+The following night, we camped out in the backcountry, without realizing the area we selected had a higher elevation (around 4000 feet) than most of the spots along the main road (around 4000 feet.)
 At night, the wind rocked our tent like we were on Mt.
 Everest, and a brutal chill took over.
 While curled up inside the sleeping bags, we stayed surprisingly warm, but when I woke and tried to unzip the door flap, I realized it was stuck.

 The zipper was frozen shut.

 It had apparently gotten down into the low 30s overnight.
 The ground had frosted and the rain droplets on the tent had iced over.
 Yikes.
 But we made it through.
 And now we get to tell the story about surviving freezing temperatures camping in the Denali backcountry, in a spot that happened to be right on the other side of a hill where we spotted a grizzly bear just an hour before pitching the tent.
 Fighting through the adversity led to a rewarding experience.

 (More on the camping adventure next week.
 And more on the lost baggage situation – at the moment, United still has no clue where my bag is.)